-2) Strike an emotional chord with your customers.
+2. Strike an emotional chord with your customers.

-"Our research across hundreds of brands in dozens of categories shows that the most effective way to maximize customer value is to move beyond mere customer satisfaction and connect with customers at an emotional level -- tapping into their fundamental motivations and fulfilling their deep, often unspoken emotional needs," explains Alan Zorfas and Daniel Leemon.
+"Our research across hundreds of brands in dozens of categories shows that the most effective way to maximize customer value is to move beyond mere customer satisfaction and connect with customers at an emotional level — tapping into their fundamental motivations and fulfilling their deep, often unspoken emotional needs," explains Alan Zorfas and Daniel Leemon.

 Think about it: Actions and words carry a lot of weight with customers.
-To build strong bonds and promote a positive experience, you must actively demonstrate a long-term interest and commitment to the relationship through every touch point.
+To build strong bonds and promote a positive experience, you must actively demonstrate a long-term interest and commitment to the relationship through every touchpoint.

-This attention to detail can be easily achieved if you apply sound and communication expert Julian Treasure's simple listening acronym, RASA:
+This attention to detail can be easily achieved if you apply sound and communication expert, Julian Treasure's, simple listening acronym, RASA:

 This "process of extraction" forces you to listen with intent, while also granting the customer permission to speak openly and freely about their concerns, issues, or complaints.
 The more they reveal, the more opportunity you have to tap into their motivations and intentions to effectively guide them towards the desired outcome in a human and empathic way.

-3) Lean on positive language.
+3. Lean on positive language.

 Dr. Barbara Fredrickson, a leading researcher on the study of positivity, suggests that positive emotions have the power to open us.
-In other words, these feelings allow us to see more -- they change our perspective and our understanding of possibilities.
+In other words, these feelings allow us to see more — they change our perspective and our understanding of possibilities.

 “People providing services in the capacity of their work with daily interactions with customers sometimes develop feelings for them.
 The expectation from these employees to suppress natural emotions, positive and negative alike, is a mistake," Yagil explains.

 "The expression of natural positive emotions is well received by the other party and is likely to contribute to customer satisfaction and customer loyalty."

-4) Commit to consistency.
+4. Commit to consistency.

-When evaluating consistency, it's important to take step back and consider its role in your customer onboarding process.
+When evaluating consistency, it's important to take a step back and consider its role in your customer onboarding process.

-To achieve this type of harmonious experience, it's helpful to establish core operating values -- things like respect, integrity, and customer focus -- to serve as a framework for all of your brand interactions.
+To achieve this type of harmonious experience, it's helpful to establish core operating values — like respect, integrity, and customer focus — to serve as a framework for all of your brand interactions.

-For example, Zappos -- an online shoe and clothing shop that has set the standard for customer experience and service -- asks that its employees live by the following 10 values:
+For example, Zappos — an online shoe and clothing shop that has set the standard for customer experience and service — asks that its employees live by the following 10 values:

 In doing so, there are no questions around how to act, what to think, or how to approach a customer problem.
 You just do it.
 And if the operating values are enforced consistently, customers will begin to expect that level of quality over and over again.

-5) Fill skill gaps before they become evident.
+5. Fill skill gaps before they become evident.

 But this skillful approach to service and customer relationship building doesn't come without proper training and a commitment to continuous learning.
 And as the industry standard continues to shift to meet the demands of the empowered, informed customer, folks in customer-facing roles need to keep pace.

-To maximize your competitive advantage, it's important that both you as an individual -- as well as your larger organization -- are aware of the skills and service areas that need improvement, and are also willing to invest in software and training to help bridge the skills gap.
+To maximize your competitive advantage, it's important that both you as an individual — as well as your larger organization — are aware of the skills and service areas that need improvement, and are also willing to invest in software and training to help bridge the skills gap.